Rice Football opens conference play on Saturday against Southern Miss. How to watch, key stats, x-factor picks and more.

-The Roost’s 2020 Rice Football Season Preview has four pages dedicated to every opponent the Owls face.
-There are depth charts, important new arrivals and depth chart breakdowns for every team in Conference USA.
-Better yet, it’s not just speculation, each profile was created with insight from local experts who cover those teams day in and day out.
-Pick up your copy today and get four pages and more than 1,000 words on every foe.
+The Roost’s 2021 Rice Football Season Preview has FIVE pages dedicated to every opponent the Owls face.
+There are depth charts, important new arrivals and positional breakdowns for every team in Conference USA sourced from local beat writers and sources on the ground who cover these teams every day.
+It’s the most thorough C-USA publication on the market.

 One Final Thing

 Rice football answered its biggest outstanding question last Saturday in their win over Texas Southern.
 Through their first three games, the offense hadn’t shown up.
 48 points later, it’s evident that side of the ball does have the ability to perform.
 Whether they can do it at a similar level against a more talented opponent remains to be seen, but now we know the offense can score.